gmum/HyperPlanes/README.md

 - #### ShapeNet (128x128) (Original) - From original paper

 - #### ShapeNet (200x200) - From our dataset
 We use custom dataset adapted from Shapenet, which contains cars, chairs and planes classes.
-Each class has 50 images with size 200x200 and corelated pose for each render.
+Each class has 50 images of size 200x200 and a corresponding pose for each render.

 ### Installation